Know Your Rights

-What You Need to Know About Your Legal Rights if You Are Pulled Over for DUI in Colorado
+What You Need to Know If You Are Pulled Over for DUI

-- You have the choice of breath, blood or refusal.
+- You have the choice of a blood test, breath test, or test refusal.

-- You do not have the right to speak with an attorney before choosing.
+- You do not have the right to speak to an attorney before choosing a chemical test.

-- Refusing a chemical test carries a mandatory minimum one year revocation of your driving privileges.
+- Refusing a chemical test carries a mandatory one-year revocation of your driving privileges.

 - Blood tests can be re-tested.
 Breath tests cannot.